Marko Bošnjak (judge)

-Marko Bošnjak (born 12 March 1974) is a Slovenian jurist, judge, attorney and academic.
-He has worked as a researcher and lecturer before becoming an attorney and subsequently a judge.
+Marko Bošnjak (born 12 March 1974) is a Slovenian jurist, judge, attorney, and academic.
+He worked as a researcher and lecturer before becoming an attorney and subsequently a judge.
 Bošnjak served as a judge at the European Court of Human Rights between May 2016 and May 2025.
-For the last 11 months of his term he was the President of the Court.
-In June 2025 he was appointed as a judge at the European Court of Justice.
+For the last 11 months of his term, he was the president of the court.
+In June 2025, he was appointed as a judge at the European Court of Justice.

 Early life and education

-Marko Bošnjak was born in Ljubljana on 12 March 1974.
+Bošnjak was born in Ljubljana on 12 March 1974.
 He graduated from the Faculty of Law at the University of Ljubljana in 1999, obtaining his law degree.
 In 1999 and 2002, he obtained his master’s degree and the doctoral title in law, respectively, both at that same university.
 His doctoral dissertation was titled “The Development of Modern Medicine and Criminal Law".
 He passed the state judicial exam in 2001 with the highest commendations.

 Career

 Academic career

 Bošnjak began his academic career in 1996 as a research assistant, then in 2002 continued on as a research fellow until 2006, when he became a senior research fellow at the Institute of Criminology at the Faculty of Law at the University of Ljubljana until 2008.
 While a senior research fellow, he also presided over its scientific council.
 From 2005 to 2015, he was assistant professor for Criminal Law and Criminology at the Faculty of Law at the University of Ljubljana.
 He also lectured at the Faculty of Social Sciences from 2006 to 2012.
 Since then, he has been associate professor of Criminal Law at the European Law Faculty in Nova Gorica, where he also acted as the Head of the Criminal Law department from 2012 to 2016.
 His main areas of academic activity include Criminal Law, Criminal Procedure, Human Rights Law, Constitutional Law, International Law, and Criminology.

 Legal career

 Bošnjak joined the Law Firm Čeferin, the largest Slovenian law firm, in 2008, where he became a partner in 2012.
 During his time, he was the head of the Constitutional and International Law departments, and attorney specialist in Criminal Law matters.
 He represented clients in several landmark domestic cases, such as that of Franc Kangler, the former mayor of Maribor, Zoran Janković, the mayor of Ljubljana, Igor Bavčar, the former Minister of Interior and Head of Istrabenz Holding.
 Internationally, he represented clients before the European Court of Human Rights and the General Court of the European Union.
-Because of his mandate as a Judge of the European Court of Human Rights, Bošnjak’s attorney status has been put on hold since 2016.
+Because of his mandate as a Judge of the European Court of Human Rights, Bošnjak's attorney status has been put on hold since 2016.